my1396/Econ-Study/_posts/2024-04-12-Practice-Driving-Norway.md

 ✅ Call [+ 47 7552 9100](tel:+4775529100) to book the EU-kontroll with Nordvik.
 Accept an appointment whatsoever.
 You can then call after, to check if there is any slot available earlier.

+Nordvik Verksted: [+ 47 7552 9100](tel:+4775529100), press 1 for Verksted.

+<span class="env-orange">Do NOT choose to call back</span>, they say that you will hold your place in the queue, but actually, <span class="env-green">they prioritize the people who call and wait on the line</span>.
+So if you choose to call back, you will lose your place in the queue and have to wait for a long time.

+Nordvik will first arrange a time for checking the car.
+Cannot guarantee when they can fix the car.
+If the issue is minor and they have the part available, they can fix it right away.
+Otherwise, they will have to rearrange an appointment for the car to be fixed.

 <img src="https://drive.google.com/thumbnail?id=1ISBOsif4ofvOIzxbQU0KPZ_V_L9WpjZi&sz=w1000" alt="" style="display: block; margin-right: auto; margin-left: auto; zoom:40%;" />

-- Better to arrange the EU-kontroll <span style="color: #00CC66;">three months</span> before the deadline, so you have sufficient time to fix any issues if anything happens.
+- Better to arrange the EU-kontroll <span class="env-green">three months</span> before the deadline, so you have sufficient time to fix any issues if anything happens.
 Or sometimes the workshop has a long queue and not easy to book a slot.